weareasterisk/gavel-docs/docs/README.md

 ## Before we begin

 Using gavel at your event is cool and all but there are some prerequesites to it.
-You need access to the submission system your event is using, and the emails if the expo judges at your event.
+You need access to the submission system your event is using, and the emails of the expo judges at your event.
 Alongside that, perhaps most importantly, you need a place to deploy gavel.

 You may use the one-click deployment strategies available below